- Download our Moving to Qatar Guide (PDF)

-With a population mainly consisting of expats, the protocols for doing business in Qatar often depend on whom the business is being conducted with.
+With a population mainly consisting of expats, the protocols for doing business in Qatar often depend on who the business is being conducted with.
 Expats will mostly be working with other foreigners, but their senior associates are more likely to come from Qatar and other Gulf states.

 There are many business opportunities in Qatar, but expats need to be properly prepared in order to succeed in a country where businesses either soar or sink.
 By familiarising themselves with Arabic business culture and showing sensitivity in a foreign business environment, Western expatriates give themselves a better chance of succeeding.